MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 ## Remove features with the Simplify tool

-If your 3D model is extremely complex and you're having performance issues, you can optimize it with the **Simplify** tool.
+If your 3D object is extremely complex and you're having performance issues, you can optimize it with the **Simplify** tool.
 The **Simplify** tool provides a wide range of options for simplifying your objects to different levels, including internal part removal, small part removal, "defeaturing," and more.
 [Learn more about using the Simplify tool](https://help.solidworks.com/2018/english/solidworks/sldworks/t_simplifying_parts.htm).

 1. Select **Tools** > **Find/Modify** > **Simplify**.